Pay and piece rates

 The ‘hourly rate for the pieceworker’ is the minimum hourly rate in the Horticulture Award for the pieceworker’s classification level.
 For casual pieceworkers, it includes the 25% casual loading.

-The Horticulture Award also sets out how to work out the ‘average productivity of a pieceworker competent at the piecework task’.
+The Horticulture Award also tells you how to work out the ‘average productivity of a pieceworker competent at the piecework task’.

 Examples of calculating the 15% rule for setting piecework rates